aaronpowell/aaronpowell.github.io/src/documents/posts/2011-06-08-best-viewed-in-some-other-browser.md

---- cson
+---
   title: "This post is best viewed in some other browser"
   metaTitle: "This post is best viewed in some other browser"
   description: ""
   revised: "2011-06-08"
   date: "2011-06-08"
-tags: ["html5","opinionated"]
+  tags:
+    - "html5"
+    - "opinionated"
   migrated: "true"
-urls: ["/best-viewed-in-some-other-browser"]
+  urls:
+    - "/best-viewed-in-some-other-browser"
-summary: """
+  summary: ""

-"""
 ---
 Does everyone remember the good old days of when websites had the introduction